What is Form 1098-T?

 Why did I not receive a 1098-T when I attended Schoolcraft College?

-- You attended Schoolcraft in Winter 2014 but you had enrolled and been billed in calendar year 2013.
+- You attended Schoolcraft College in Winter 2019 but you registered and paid in calendar year 2018.
+(This information would have been represented on your 2018 Form 1098-T)

 - We do not have a valid United States mailing address on file for you.